dev-Aditya-OS-CREATOR/KOS-LINUX/README.md

 i am busy see you later.
 have a nice day  ahead
 -FUTURE PLAN AND LICENSE
-there can be optional support for apks ( can be or not)  by integrating android runtime environment it is open source , you can use for all things except business and commercial things.
+there can be optional support for apks ( can be or not)  by integrating android runtime environment.
+it is open source , you can use for all things except business and commercial things.
 -